richtastic/ff/src/3DR/wiki/app.md

 -> how to get all adjacent NEIGHBORS in a non-uniform hierarchy?
 	- is uniform cells still OK?

+=> what does it mean to be a neighbor, what context does it matter?
+	=> expanding in 2D
+		-
+	=> knowing how close an intersection is

+=> cell size is not necessarily / exactly resolution dependent - tho highly correlated

 - if first views are 'certain' of absolute position -> then 3D point 'HAS TO' lay along the ray thru the image